timmyxfl/timmyxfl/README.md

 <h1>Tim Loveland <br/><a href="https://github.com/timmyxfl">IT Learner</a>, <a href="https://www.linkedin.com/in/timothy-loveland/">IT Support Technician</a>, <a href="https://www.youtube.com/@timmyxfl">Musician</a></h1>

-Hey, my name is Tim and I'm an IT Support Technician who's currently studying for the <a href="https://www.comptia.org/en-us/certifications/a/core-1-v15/">CompTIA A+ exam</a> and looking to grow in the IT field.
+Hey, my name is Tim and I'm an IT support technician who's currently studying for the <a href="https://www.comptia.org/en-us/certifications/a/core-1-v15/">CompTIA A+ exam</a> and looking to grow in the IT field.
 I plan to use this page to document my learning.

 <h2>IT Projects</h2>